All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need a new prescription if regulations change?

 Not necessarily.
 Your existing prescription remains valid based on your provider's clinical judgment.
-However, the pharmacy filling it must comply with current regulations.
+But the pharmacy filling it must comply with current regulations.
 Your provider can help you deal with any transitions if rules change.

 How is compounded semaglutide different from brand-name versions?